Deliver “Delight and Passion” to people

 IFA2019 (International Consumer Electronics Exhibition) Balance of Being

-In a society that is rapidly diversifying due to advanced technology, Panasonic believes in a balanced lifestyle.
-By having spaces and devices in daily life seamlessly read, understand, and comprehend the condition of people's skin, hair, health, and other aspects of their lives, and by providing personalized care based on that understanding, we can offer intuitive, well-balanced lifestyles.
-In this displays concept space, visitors experienced the story of how information about people is collected, integrated, and analyzed by the objects and spaces that surround them, and how products with the beautiful and universal concept design provide optimal care for people. <Social Issues/Customer Issues/Requests> A newly planned and developed wellbeing product was presented for the first time at IFA.
-We were asked to create the concept displays and the space concept design.
-Instead of a simple product displays space, we worked to design a space that would allow visitors to read the concept and user experience of the product. <SOLUTION> After detailed interviews and discussions with the London concept design center in charge of concept building, we designed a space that would not only help visitors understand the product, but would also be memorable as a user experience, making full use of new AV technology and building materials. <We were able to enter the project from the concept creation stage, and the team worked with us to determine what kind of output would be the most effective.
-Despite the short lead time, we were able to complete the project by the deadline. <Our project members> [Sales] Makie Ono [design, layout] Daisuke Nishida [Production: construction] Yoichi Miura
+In response to a rapidly diversifying society driven by advanced technology, Panasonic believes in and proposes a balanced lifestyle.
+They believe that by seamlessly reading, understanding, and grasping the condition of a person's skin, hair, and health in their daily life, and providing personalized care that anticipates their needs, they can offer an intuitive and balanced lifestyle.
+In the concept space at this displays, visitors experienced a series of stories, from how information about a resident is collected, integrated, and analyzed by the objects and spaces surrounding them, to how products with beautiful and universal concept design provide optimal care for that person. <Social Issues/Customer Issues/Requests> Newly planned and developed well-being products were unveiled for the first time at IFA.
+We were commissioned to concept design the concept displays space, striving to create a space that goes beyond a simple product displays, allowing visitors to interpret the product's concept and user experience. <Solution> Through detailed interviews and discussions with the London concept design Centre, which was responsible for concept development, we utilized new AV technologies and building materials to design a space that not only gains visitor understanding but also leaves a lasting impression as a user experience. <Customer Feedback> Even though the product and concept were still in the early stages of concept creation, before they even existed in the world, they were involved from the very beginning, helping us consider what kind of output would be most effective.
+Despite the short lead time, we were able to work together and complete the project by the deadline. <Our Project Members> [Sales] Makihide Ono [design, layout] Daisuke Nishida [Production/ construction] Yoichi Miura

 #Conventions & Events